neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 ### Major versions

-Neon currently supports PostgreSQL 14, 15, and 16, and we plan to support PostgreSQL 17 as soon as it is released.
-In the future, Neon intends to **support the five latest major PostgreSQL versions, in alignment with the official PostgreSQL version support policy.**
+Neon currently supports Postgres 14, 15, and 16, and we plan to support Postgres 17 as soon as it is released.
+In the future, Neon intends to **support the five latest major Postgres versions, in alignment with the official Postgres version support policy.**

 ### Major version upgrades

-Each Neon project is created with a specific PostgreSQL major version.
-Upgrading to a newer major version requires [creating a new Neon project](/docs/manage/projects#create-a-project) with the desired PostgreSQL version and migrating your data using one of the methods listed below.
+Each Neon project is created with a specific Postgres major version.
+Upgrading to a newer major version requires [creating a new Neon project](/docs/manage/projects#create-a-project) with the desired Postgres version and migrating your data using one of the methods listed below.
 For more information, see [Upgrading your Postgres version](/docs/postgresql/postgres-upgrade).

 <NeedHelp/>